andela-oogunjimi/Potato-ORM/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

 ###### CheckPoint 2 - Potato ORM
-A Simple PHP ORM.
+A Simple PHP ORM (Object Relational Mapper).
 PSR-2 coding standard was adopted in writing the package.
 The PSR-4 autoloading convention was also adopted.

 ## Install